CenterForSpatialResearch/mapping_architecture_urbanism_humanities/3_MakingData.md

 Once you've accessed the dataset you will see something like this:

 ![311 Dataset](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/02_Data_Types_and_311/01_311_Dataset.png)
-Here, we need to filter the database to download only the records regarding noise complaints for the first 6 months of 2017.
+Here, we need to filter the database to download only the records regarding noise complaints for the first 6 months of 2018.
 You could attempt to download records for a longer period of time, but the files might get too large.
 To filter the data do the following:
 * On the right-hand panel, where it says "Filter", create a small query with the drop-down menus.
 Where it says `Unique Key`, change it to `Complaint Type`.
-Keep the `is` and then type in "Noise" in the space below (The query should read 'Complaint type is noise'.
+Change the `is` to `contains` to make sure we get all values, and then type in "Noise" in the space below (The query should read 'Complaint type is Noise'.
 Make sure there is a check-mark next to the word 'Noise'.
 You will see how the dataset is filtered and you only get the complaints of type 'Noise'.
-* Next, click on `Add a New Filter Condition` and create another query that reads `Created Date` `is between` "01/1/2017 12:00:00 AM" and "07/1/2016 12:00:00 AM".
+* Next, click on `Add a New Filter Condition` and create another query that reads `Created Date` `is between` "01/1/2018 12:00:00 AM" and "07/1/2018 12:00:00 AM".
-You should now see the data only for 'Noise' complaints created between the start of 2017 and the end of June 2017.
+You should now see the data only for 'Noise' complaints created between the start of 2018 and the end of June 2018.
 * Your filters should look something like this:

 ![311 Filters](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/02_Data_Types_and_311/02_Filters.png)
 * Finally, click on the 'Export' button at the top right-hand corner of the site and choose the 'CSV' format.
 Your file should start downloading then.
-* If you open your .csv file in Excel you will see that there are about 31,060 records and that they have both X and Y coordinates and Latitude and Longitude.
+* If you open your .csv file in Excel you will see that there are about 215,657 records and that they have both X and Y coordinates and Latitude and Longitude.
 In the next steps we will use these fields to add the 311 data to a qGIS map.

 #### Adding CSV data to qGIS
 * First, open qGIS and add the following layers (as vector layers):
   * nybb
   * Roadbed
-  * HYDRO (file may read as "Hydrography")
+  * Hydrography
   * hydropol (inside folder named "hydrolin", but use "hydropol.shp")
-* Organize your layers so that you have the roads on top, then water for New York, then boroughs and the last the water for the country.
+* Organize your layers so that you have the roads on top, then water for New York, then boroughs and last the water for the country.
 * Now, to add the CSV file we downloaded, click on the `Add Delimited Text Layer` button on the top toolbar.

 ![Add CSV](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/02_Data_Types_and_311/03_Add_CSV.png)